AndrewSRea/My_Learning_Port/Bootstrap/Customize/Components/README.md

     xxl: 1400px
 );
 ```
-For more information and examples on how to modify our Sass maps and variables, please refer to [the Sass section of the Grid documentation](). <!-- when you get the Layout folder sorted, go to Layout/Grid, header "Sass" -->
+For more information and examples on how to modify our Sass maps and variables, please refer to [the Sass section of the Grid documentation](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Layout/Grid#sass).

 ## Creating your own